aliL2000/cool_code/README.md

-# cool_code
+# Mini-Projects

-Cool small mini-ideas I had and wanted to explore
+This repository contains a list of small mini-projects that I was interested in.

+As I add new projects, this will be updated.